 2. CORSAIR Hydro Series H150i PRO RGB

 - Quieter than most of the similar AIOs

 - Easy customization through software

-- Only a few cases support 360 mm radiators
+- Not a lot of cases support 360 mm radiators

 Hydro Series H150i Pro RGB is the flagship AIO cooler by Corsair and it is the best performing cooler of the company.
+It will silently keep your 7700K to acceptable temperature levels while radiating vibrant and beautiful RGB colours.
 The pump is rectangular in shape with round corners and provides RGB lighting, which also lights the Corsair logo.
 The radiator comes with three ML series fans, which are known for their high static air pressure while keeping the noise very low.

 The cooler’s base is similar to NZXT X72, having a copper block at the base.
 However, the cooler draws power through a 12-pin SATA cable while there is a micro-B USB port on the pump providing accessibility of the features through the Corsair Link software.
 There is also a 4-pin ribbon cable coming out of the pump which can be used to control the fan speeds through the software.
 This cooler also comes with pre-applied thermal paste, which is not recommended to use unless you don’t own a high-quality thermal compound.